100+ Interesting Dominican Republic Facts To Know! What is the Dominican Republic Known For?

-Fact: The Dominican Republic is the most visited destination in the Caribbean.
-However, did you know kissing in public could land you in some serious trouble?
-Read on to find out!
+Facts: The Dominican Republic is the most visited destination in the Caribbean.
+However, did you know that kissing in public could land you in some serious trouble?

 Surrounded by the Atlantic Ocean and the Caribbean Sea, the country’s tropical climate, beautiful scenery, and eclectic mix has been attracting visitors from around the world.